cnvoid/broadcastMsg/README.md

 # broadcastMsg
-在javascipt实现观察者模式 (Implement the Observer Pattern in javascript)
+Implement the Observer Pattern in javascript

 How to use:
 ```javascript